mori-b/aioconnectors/README.md

 If you run server and client on different machines, this command should be run on both machines.

 3.Encryption with authentication
 In this example, the kwarg ssl\_allow\_all is enabled (both on server and client), meaning the communication between server and client if encrypted is not authenticated.
-In case you want to run this example with authentication too, you should set use\_ssl to True and ssl\_allow\_all to False in both server and client ConnectorManager instantiations.
+In case you want to run this example with authentication too, you have 2 options :
+3.1.
+Set use\_ssl to True and ssl\_allow\_all to False in both server and client ConnectorManager instantiations.
 If you run server and client on the same machine, this only requires to run the command "python3 -m aioconnectors create\_certificates" beforehand like in 2.
 In case the server and client run on different machines, you should run the prerequisite command "python3 -m aioconnectors create_certificates" only once, and copy the generated directory /var/tmp/aioconnectors/certificates/server to your server (preserving symlinks) and /var/tmp/aioconnectors/certificates/client to your client.
+3.2.
+Set use\_ssl to True, ssl\_allow\_all to True, and use\_token to True, in both server and client ConnectorManager instantiations.

 ### Server example